Miko-Takanen/TheItsNormalClicker/README.md

 - Removed the randomization of clicking sounds
 - > Added disclaimer section to README
 ---
+V: 1.5 NoName Update
+--
+- Added copyright logo in corner
+- Added Close button
+- Skipping songs now will not be randomized. but after a song ends it will be random
+- Added extra printing.
+And writing to .txt files
+---
 ## FUTURE PLANS:
 - I am thinking of trying to make more buttons to click and actual prints when you reach a certain click amount. maybe also changing BG's but i'm not so sure about that yet.

 - Add working resizability to the window so it's not stuck at the current size.

 - Add working saving progress so you can continue from u left off.

+(**Might not happen**)
 ---
 > ## Copyright:
  > Routine character is owned by the person **YonKaGor**, I do not own Routine and i recommend supporting said person. also all bg music comes from same person, so really go support their work!
 (ONCE AGAIN, I DONT OWN ANY OF THE CHARACTERS OR SONGS!)